 ~ ~ ~ ~ ~

 DR. BECK: Did getting the father gig fulfill your desire for acting?

-ERLAND: Oh yes, definitely.
-To tell you the truth, it consumed my entire life.
+ERLAND: Oh yeah.
+To tell you the truth, it completely consumed my life.

 DR. BECK: Just to be clear, you never had any biological children of your own?

-ERLAND: No, and I have to admit this worried me a bit at the beginning.
-I had no experience being a father, nor even having one - how could I create this persona of a loving dad then?
-But then I realized this actually presented an opportunity - I had a unique chance to develop the perfect role model.
-So I did a lot of research, for example reading parenting books or watching movies exploring the parent-child relationship.
+ERLAND: No, no, definitely not, and that worried me at the beginning of all this.
+I had no experience of being a father.
+And you have to remember - I also didn’t have a father.
+So how the hell was I supposed to create a persona of a loving dad?
+But then I realized this actually presented an opportunity - I had a chance to develop the perfect role model.
+So I did a ton of research, for example reading parenting books or watching movies exploring the parent-child relationship.
 That way I identified four characteristics of a perfect father: being loving, being strong, being wise, and being just.
-So I carefully prepared for every meeting with Luna to display these qualities.
-And I think I did a pretty good job.
+So I carefully prepared for every meeting with Luna to bring these four qualities.
+And you know what?
+I think I did a pretty good job.
 I even taught myself to bake!

 DR. BECK: Do you know what happened to Luna’s real father?

 ERLAND: I know he was a violent alcoholic.
 After beating Luna’s mother once, his credit score sunk so low he was disposed of by the Program.
 The whole thing traumatized her so much she vowed to never pairbond again.
 I still remember how she told me: “Make no mistake, I only want a father for Luna, not a husband for myself.”